Dherse/magritte/README.md

 Asynchronous code can be disabled by disabling the `async` feature flag.

-### Builder pattern (**WIP**)
+### Builder pattern

-All structs in Magritte are highly generic and use the builder pattern to make them easier to create.
+All structs in Magritte use the builder pattern to make them easier to create.
 These builders change and validate the generic arguments as you are building the structure.
 This makes the API less error-prone and ensures that required fiels are set.

 ### Readability and documentation (**WIP**)